pybricks/pybricks-api/doc/api/motors.rst

 angles.
 Similarly, the ``DriveBase`` class uses two of such controllers: one to control the heading and one to control the traveled distance.

-You can change the control settings through the following attributes:
+You can change the control settings through the following attributes, which are instances of the ``Control`` class given below.:

     - ``Motor.control``
     - ``DriveBase.heading_control``
     - ``DriveBase.distance_control``

-These are all instances of the ``Control`` class given below.
+You can only change the settings while the controller is stopped.
+For example, you can set the settings at the beginning of your program.
+Alternatively, first call ``stop()`` to make your ``Motor`` or ``DriveBase`` stop, and then change the settings.

 .. autoclass:: pybricks.builtins.Control
     :no-members: